OCA/account-analytic/analytic_tag_dimension_sale_warning/README.rst

 Installation
 ============

-This module will auto install should analytic_tag_dimension and sale modules be installed.
+This module will auto install if both analytic_tag_dimension and sale modules are installed.

 Configuration
 =============